aaquibtabrez/aaquibtabrez.github.io/_pages/about.md

 I have an M.Sc. in Mechanical Engineering (Robotics & Control) from CU Boulder and a B.Tech. in Mechanical Engineering from NITK Surathkal, India.

 I design algorithms and communication frameworks that help robots and AI systems explain their goals, model and adapt to human behavior, calibrate trust and reliance, and remain robust under uncertainty.
-Broadly, my work spans **explainable AI**, **human–machine teaming**, **reinforcement learning**, **multimodal human-AI communication**, and **foundation models**.
+Broadly, my work spans **explainable AI**, **human-machine teaming**, **reinforcement learning**, **multimodal human-AI communication**, and **foundation models**.

 <!-- I study these questions through interactive simulations and real-world robotics experiments, combining explainable coaching, multimodal decision support, foundation-model red-teaming, and diverse human-behavior modeling. -->